timadye/werewolf/Werewolf.md

 The object of the game is to survive to the end of the game and earn bragging rights by doing so.
 Of course, you may have secondary objectives (you may want as many of your fellow villagers or werewolves to survive with you; that would be nice and all) but your primary objective must always be your own personal survival.

-## Day Phases &amp; Night Phases
+## Day Phases & Night Phases

 During the day phases, all players still alive are allowed to discuss the dire werewolf situation and solutions to the issue.
 The werewolves are able to coordinate with each other on their next target during the day phases, so be alert to suspicious looking eye contact, toe tapping, or hand signals.

 During the night phases, all players still alive bow their heads and close their eyes.
 Fate will call on each of the players with active night roles, one by one, to open zir eyes and select a target player as appropriate to zir role.

-If you are already deceased, you can keep your eyes open at all times, but you cannot contribute any reactions to what your observe, and may say nothing except for, &quot;Brains.&quot; You are dead and so you can no longer contribute any information to the players who are still alive.
+If you are already deceased, you can keep your eyes open at all times, but you cannot contribute any reactions to what your observe, and may say nothing except for, "Brains."
+You are dead and so you can no longer contribute any information to the players who are still alive.

 The duration of any day phase may be limited at the discretion of Fate.